timdeschryver/timdeschryver.dev/blog/a-practical-guide-to-angular-template-driven-forms/index.md

 }
 ```

-In [Creating a Form](#creating-a-form), we've already learned that the form in the DOM is a representation of the TypeScript model.
+In [Creating a Template-Driven Form](#creating-a-template-driven-form), we've already learned that the form in the DOM is a representation of the TypeScript model.

 That's why we can simply iterate over a collection of our model to create a nested form and bind the properties of the items to form controls by using two-way binding.
 Every mutation made to that collection (`model.members` in the example) will immediately be applied to the DOM structure.